-(From the E-i-C: This is it for us in 2015.
+( This is it for us in 2015.
 We’re taking a 2 week break to recharge the brains and spend time with friends and family.
-Have a wonderful holidy.
-See you in 2016.)
+Have a wonderful holiday.
+See you in 2016. -Jonathan (@sherbino))

 The gamification of medical education has been a trending idea, but unfulfilled promise for some time.
 The concept of using elements from ludic games has been adopted by primary and secondary educators for several decades; artifacts like badges of merit, prize oriented tasks and increasing complexity of objectives (i.e. leveling up) are common place in many non-medical education learning settings.
 (A caution, while these techniques may be common place, they are often poorly understood.)

 The idea of gaming as a reputable activity became more attractive with the emergence of generations of teachers and learners adept at digital gaming, ranging from the classic consoles (Atari or Nintendo) to massively multiplayer online role-playing games (World of Warcraft).
 Although the archetype of gamers as geeks drinking mountain dew, eating pizza and living in their parent’s basements is present and pervasive, truth is most gamers are late 30’s with disposable outcome and (questionable) disposable time invested in these alternative worlds, young professionals and blue-collars workers with day time jobs and families but devoted to this activity.

 Video games represent a 100 billion US dollar industry with each American spending around 21 minutes per day playing.
 This industry not only sparks large revenue but also careers in game development as well as scholar activity and game-related science.
 In case you didn’t know you can get your PhD in “video games” or have a lofty life as a game developer or engineer.
 Digital games are a legit and respectable area of knowledge.